 We used a very simple example here to keep it brief.
 Still, the same techniques can be used to solve very complex inequalities or find important points in absolute value functions so that you can draw the absolute value graphs we mentioned earlier.

 How to use the absolute value calculator

 Using the absolute value calculator is as easy as it gets.
 As a mathematical operation, the absolute value is very easy to find in and of itself, but we're going to try and talk you through a couple of tips that might help you.

 First of all, the absolute value calculator works by turning any number you input into a positive number, which is all the absolute value really is.
-So you should introduce a number in the input box of the calculator and you will get its absolute value as a result.
+So you should introduce a number in the input box of the calculator, and you will get its absolute value as a result.

 You can use this tool to check certain points of your absolute value graph and equation to make that sure your sketch, drawing, or solution is correct.

-It is a very simple calculator, and that is why we have provided all the information above: to turn this simple absolute value calculator into a tool to gain more knowledge, bound to be helpful in your life (or at least in your maths class).
+It is a very simple calculator, and that is why we have provided all the information above: to turn this simple absolute value calculator into a tool to gain more knowledge, bound to be helpful in your life (or at least in your math class).